Global Research Grants

 Visits to universities with whom King's has an existing student exchange agreement (excluding Erasmus partnerships).
 A list of undergraduate exchange partners can be found here, but this is not an exhaustive list and doesn't include, for example, postgraduate-only exchanges;

 Visits to universities or other institutions with whom King's is engaged in some other form of collaborative activity such as a research network.
 You should speak to your supervisor or Head of Department to find out about current activities;

-Proposals submitted by students on a joint PhD programme where King's is their home university and they will be travelling to the partner university as part of their joint PhD research
+Visits by students on a joint PhD programme where King's is their home university and they will be travelling to the partner university as part of their joint PhD research.

 Applications will be assessed by the Global Research Grant Review Panel who meet 2-3 times a year.
 In reaching decisions on which projects to fund, the panel will take into account:

-the strategic value of the proposal in establishing or deepening the relationship between King’s and the relevant overseas institution
+the expected strategic value of the proposal in establishing or deepening the relationship between King’s and the relevant overseas institution;

-the likely benefits from the research and for the advancement and career of the award winner and associates (research network, supervisor, fellow students, home department, etc);
+the likely benefits from the research for the advancement and career of the award winner and associates (research network, supervisor, fellow students, home department, etc);

-When demand for funds is high and applications are of equal merit, evidence of a contribution from the department/division/faculty towards costs will increase a researcher's chance of being awarded the grant.
+When demand for funds is high and applications are of equal merit, evidence of a financial contribution from the department/division/faculty towards costs will increase a researcher's chance of being awarded a GRG.

-It is anticipated that applicants for projects (rather than for training initiatives) should be of at least second year PhD level or second semester of their Masters at the time they plan to stay in the partner institution.
+It is anticipated that applicants for projects (rather than for training initiatives) should be of at least second year PhD level or second semester of their Masters at the time they plan to visit the host institution.
 Applications for support for research training should specify the level(s) at which the researcher will participate in the proposed scheme.

-This funding is not available to support attendance at conferences, as supported by the Centre for Doctoral Studies Conference Fund and individual faculty funds.
+This funding is not available to support attendance at conferences, as supported by the Centre for Doctoral Studies Conference Fund and/or individual faculty funds.

 Value and report

-The maximum allocation for other applicants is expected to be £2,000.
+The maximum allocation for all other applicants is expected to be £2,000.
 Applicants must submit a full breakdown of expected costs including travel, accommodation and subsistence;

-Within one month of the conclusion of the research period, successful recipients of the grant must provide a final report, which is expected to be of 750 words or more.
+Within one month of the conclusion of the period abroad, successful recipients of the grant must provide a final report, which is expected to be of 750 words or more.
 This is required so that the panel have evidence of the impact of the visit, and it may also be used for promotion of the Grant in future (with permission).
 Examples of such reports will be available in due course on this webpage.

 The Global Mobility Office, who support the GRG panel, will contact applicants within six weeks of the relevant deadline to let them know the outcome of their application.
 If successful, they will be provided with further details on how to receive their award.
 If unsuccessful, feedback can be provided and researchers are welcome to revise their applications and resubmit their proposals in a future round.

 Where the host institution is an existing exchange partner, applicants may also be required to submit a formal application to their host institution.
-The Global Mobility office will be able to advise students on this.
+The Global Mobility office will be able to advise students on this as necessary.